paulshir/dotfiles/README.md

 ## todo ##
 * Move functions etc out to seperate repo, keep this mainly for config.
 Powershell modules not required by dotfiles should be moved out.
-* Keep rc configs to single files to allow easy downloading on servers without downloading all dotfiles
+* ---Keep rc configs to single files to allow easy downloading on servers without downloading all dotfiles---
-* rc files should run without added dependencies, they should enable additional features on demand. e.g. use vim plugins if vim-plug is installed.
+* rc files should run without added dependencies, they should enable additional features on demand. e.g. use vim plugins if vim-plug is installed. (vim completed, zshrc still needs to be fixed)
-* rc configs should call a local override file also, for exta settings.
+* ---rc configs should call a local override file also, for exta settings.--- .config/local/<app>/
 * dotfiles scripts should provide 2 basic purposes
-  + create correct symlinks for all platforms
+  + ---create correct symlinks for all platforms---
   + basic file downloader for dependencies

 ## contents ##